Let’s talk about what to know when buying land since since in order to get the answers, you need to know the right questions to ask.

 Neighbors know a lot about land.
 They know what happens if there is too much rain from a thunderstorm.
 They know if you can run cattle on the land or if the mineral rights come with the purchase.
 Ask neighbors what’s going on and why.

-Is It Difficult to Get a Loan for Land?
+Is It Difficult to Get a Loan to Buy a Plot of Land?

 Do you have money to start with?
 Hopefully, you’re not waiting for a local bank because if you’re interested in land, you’ll have a tough time getting money from a local bank.